 Port Land Use Plans

-We have prepared two Land Use Plans (LUPs) for all strategic port lands under its management in the Port of Gladstone, Port of Bundaberg and Port of Rockhampton (Port Alma Shipping Terminal).
+We have prepared two Land Use Plans (LUPs) for all strategic port lands under our management in the Port of Gladstone, Port of Rockhampton (Port Alma Shipping Terminal) and Port of Bundaberg.
 The LUPs are developed in accordance with the Transport Infrastructure Act 1994 and are approved by the Minister of Transport.
 The LUPs specify our strategic port land, the land proposed to become strategic port land and the current and proposed uses of the land.

 We govern the location and types of new development and operations at its ports in accordance with the LUPs.
 All new development on strategic port land must comply with the requirements of the LUP and associated development codes for code assessable development.
 The LUPs must be reviewed every eight years and incorporate the outcomes of the Priority Port of Gladstone Master Plan.

 The Port of Bundaberg Land Use Plan 2009 is currently under review.
-A Statement of Proposal to prepare a new plan was released for public comment on 4th November 2017 until 12th January 2018.
+A Statement of Proposal to prepare a new plan was released for public comment from 4 November 2017 to 12 January 2018.